 David is a graduate of the University of Denver and Thunderbird University.
 David serves on various Boards including the Winter Park Ski Resort Trust, Colorado Business Committee for the Arts, Denver Film Society and The Burns Society DU Real Estate School.

-David currently serves as President of Etre Corporation, specializing in communications, investor relations, government relations and nonprofit services.
+David currently serves as Vice President of Private Client Services for Kairoi Residential.
 He enjoys spending time outdoors with his sons, Zach and Connor, and is an active skier and runner.

 Okie Arnot, Vice President